jhsu802701/rails_from_scratch_rails5/01-initial_commit.md

 ```

 ## B. .gitignore file
-Let's update the .gitignore file.
+Let's update the new project's .gitignore file.
 Edit this file, make the following changes, and then save the file.
 *  At the beginning of the .gitgnore file, enter the following lines:
 ```
 ########################